 Overall, as of today, we observe that the level of reproducibility in recommender systems research is not as high as it could be.
 We are, however, observing positive trends over the years.\footnote{A very recent study focusing on recommender systems based on Graph Neural Networks \cite{TOIS_SIGIR_22} found that in 90\% of the investigated papers, the code was shared at least for the proposed models.} Sharing code was very rare fifteen years ago, and even less common in times before the existence of popular platforms such as GitHub.
 Furthermore, reproducibility tracks have become common for conference series such as ACM RecSys or ACM SIGIR, and reproducibility aspects increasingly find their way into the evaluation criteria of review processes.
 Nonetheless, still more awareness about reproducibility as a cornerstone of scientific research seems required~\cite{bauer2023overcoming}.

 \paragraph{Comparisons with Weak Baselines} In our present work, we benchmark a set of recent diffusion-based models against a number of simpler techniques, strictly following the experimental setup that was used in the original papers.
-This is important because researchers in the field of recommender systems have many degrees of freedom when designing an experimental setup to demonstrate that the proposed model outperforms the \emph{state-of-the-art}.
-This includes the choice of the baselines, the datasets, data preprocessing, and the used evaluation metrics~\cite{Sun2020Arewe,JannachdeSouzaetal2020}.
+This is important because researchers in the field of recommender systems have many degrees of freedom when designing an experimental setup to demonstrate that the proposed model is more effective than the \emph{state-of-the-art}.
+This includes the choice of the baselines, the datasets, data preprocessing, and the evaluation metrics used~\cite{Sun2020Arewe,JannachdeSouzaetal2020}.
 Unfortunately, while most papers proposing new recommendation models claim that they advance the \emph{state-of-the-art}, there is no common understanding of what represents the state-of-the-art.
 Ultimately, it may become clear that there exists no state-of-the-art in the sense of a small set of models that are better than others across a large set of experimental configurations.
-Standardized benchmark problems are more common in related fields such as information retrieval.
-As of today, the majority of published research is not even based on any of the various evaluation frameworks and toolkits\footnote{Examples of such tools include \href{https://recbole.io/}{RecBole}, \href{https://lenskit.org/}{LensKit}, or \href{https://github.com/sisinflab/elliot} {Elliot}.} that exist today, and which could lead to at least some standardization and comparability of reported results.
-Recently, efforts by Zhu et al.~\cite{Zhu2022BARS} tried to go even further than evaluation frameworks, by proposing a standardized benchmarking pipeline for reproducible recommender systems research.